gvermag22/python-automation-scripts/README.md

 ## sendimage.py

 ### Input files:
-numbers.csv - Comma delimited file with Whatsapp contact# and variables.
-Rows to be ignored can be commented with # in beginning of line message.txt - A file with text message and variables x1, x2, x3 where ever you want to switch the variables like image[1-3].jpeg - Upto 3 image files to be sent to whatsapp contacts chromedriver - the chromedriver file for MacOS/unix
+- numbers.csv: A comma delimited file with Whatsapp contact# and variables.
+Rows that should not be procssed can be commented with # at the beginning of the line
+- message.txt: A file with text message and variables x1, x2, x3 where ever you want to switch the variables like
+- image[1-3].jpeg: The names of upto 3 image files to be sent to whatsapp contacts
+- chromedriver: The chromedriver file for MacOS/unix

 ### usage examples:
 ```